ModelEarth/community-data/process/python/bea/README.md

 Also online at our [Google Colab](https://colab.research.google.com/drive/1gXlpE6Hmc60RRsbYXuJ4QRoKyfnv2wzC) - not tested

-Open Jupyter Notebook in a browser with the command:
+Open Jupyter Notebook with this command in the folder process/python/bea then click us_econ.ipynb and run each step:

 	jupyter-notebook